 All materials listed above must be assembled into a single PDF document in the order listed.
-Name the PDF file with the CBC award program name acronym (EF), followed by your last and first name (e.g. EF_Smith_John.pdf).
+Name the PDF file with your last and first name (e.g. Smith_John.pdf).
 Formatting of all documents should be in 11-point font, single spaced, 0.5-inch margins, and standard letter size (8.5” x 11”).
 Embedded figures are acceptable.

 Completed applications must be submitted online using the link below: